Best Portable Fish Finders For Anglers on the Go

 Portability can’t get much better than a castable fish finder.
 All you have is a small transducer ball that you cast, and everything that’s happening in the water will display live on your Android or iOS device.

-I also like that you can use it in saltwater, freshwater, and shallow or deep water, so whether you’re using this from the bank or a boat, you’ll find it accurate combined with the traditional 2D sonar.
+I also like that you can use it in salt water, freshwater, and shallow or deep water, so whether you’re using this from the bank or a boat, you’ll find it accurate combined with the traditional 2D sonar.

 However, there are some limitations associated with the Garmin Striker Cast.

-First of all, it’s not the most durable unit, I don’t recommend hitting it against rocks and stumps.
-Sometimes that accidentally happens, but I wouldn’t make it a habit.
+First of all, it’s not the most durable unit.
+I don’t recommend hitting it against rocks and stumps.
+Sometimes, that accidentally happens, but I wouldn’t make it a habit.
+It also lacks the features, such as downscan and sidescan, that the Garmin UHD 2 offers, but it’s also much less expensive and more portable.

-The other con is that it doesn’t reach as far as some of the more expensive Deeper models, like the Deeper Smart Sonar CHIRP 2 and the Deeper PRO+ 2 Smart Sonar, which have another 150’ farther range.
+The other con is that it doesn’t reach as far as some of the more expensive Deeper models, like the Deeper Smart Sonar CHIRP 2 and the Deeper PRO+ 2 Smart Sonar, which have a farther range by 150’.
+However, the Cast has a 100’ farther range than the slightly less expensive iBobber Bluetooth Smart castable fish finder.

 All in all, the Garmin Striker Cast is the best castable fish finder because it’s incredibly portable, accurate, and made by a trusted sonar brand.